Differential ML with a Difference: Introduction

 For their differential labels (the payout sensitivities used in training), Huge and Savine \cite{hs} use \emph{pathwise} derivatives.
 Numerical results confirm that, when applicable, targeting these differential labels reduces pricing errors and yields more accurate delta approximations than standard ML using only payout labels.
 However, the pathwise method yields biased estimates for derivative contracts with digital or barrier features.
 (See, e.g., the discussion in Section 7.2.2 of Glasserman \cite{pgbook}.)
 Targeting biased differential labels can severely magnify errors and undermine the objective of DML.

 To address this issue, we expand the set of differential labels for DML beyond pathwise sensitivities through the \emph{likelihood ratio method} (LRM) and a hybrid method.
 LRM is applicable even with discontinuous payouts, such as those resulting from digital or barrier features.
 Our hybrid method allows extending DML to include second-order (gamma) sensitivities.
 We validate these ideas through numerical examples.
+We also discuss limitations of the LRM method.

 Huge and Savine \cite{hs} note in passing that the pathwise method may require ``appropriate smoothing.''
 Smoothing introduces its own bias, and may be complicated to implement with path-dependent discontinuities.
 We will revisit smoothing in Section~\ref{s:smooth}.
 But the main objective of this article is to show that the scope of DML can be expanded through LRM-based differential labels, complementing the use of pathwise estimates, with or without smoothing.